matheusazzi/front-style-guide/README.md

 Using valid CSS is a measurable baseline quality attribute that allows to spot CSS code that may not have any effect and can be removed, and that ensures proper CSS usage.

-### ID and Class Naming
+### Nomeação de ID e Class

-Use meaningful or generic ID and class names.
+Use nomes significantes e genéricos para classes e IDs.

 Instead of presentational or cryptic names, always use ID and class names that reflect the purpose of the element in question, or that are otherwise generic.